Set up and perform a sine vibration test with ease

 Configure up to 512 input channels with multi-channel averaging or multi-channel extremal control.
 The standard frequency range is DC-4,990Hz, which can be extended up to 50,000Hz with the VR9103 High-Frequency option.

 VibrationVIEW supports multiple control input channels (multi-channel extremal) when using the highest, lowest, or average accelerometer readings for test control.
+Input channels can have individual tracking filters to remove harmonics and out-of-band noise from measurements.

 When Should I Run a Sine Sweep Test?